emilywantland/Portfolio/README.md

 ### Resume

 This folder contains an up-to-date copy of my professional resume.
+In addition, two cover letters that secured interviews are included.

 ### Software Development